devgabrielav/playtunes/README.md

 Front-end:
 > Developed using: Typescript, CSS, Vite, React, Validator and React Router DOM.
-- ESLint was also used for cleaner code.
 - Local Storage to save User and Favorite Songs.

 Fetched catalog: